protatodev/toy-development/README.md

 * Clone the project repo.
 * Run `npm install` from project directory.
 * Run `npm run go` to start the Go server.
-* Run `npm run start` for a webpack dev server.
+* Run `npm run dev-server` for a webpack dev server.
 It should bring up the page automatically, but navigate to `http://localhost:8080/` if it does not.
 The app will automatically reload if you change any of the source files.

 ## Testing Instructions